DaveParillo/cisc187-reader/_sources/class-II-functions/static.rst

 .. admonition:: More to Explore

-   - :cref:`static members` from cppreference.com.
+   - :lang:`static` members from cppreference.com.
-      Compare to :cref:`static storage duration`, which is different.
+      Compare to :lang:`static storage duration <storage_duration>`,
+      which is different.